philippmossier/dotfiles/README.md

 - If the nvim folder gets deleted for some reason, maybe the symlink to our personal astronvim config has to be renewed with `ln -s ~/dotfiles/config/nvim/lua/user ~/dotfiles/config/custom/astronvim_config`
 - If TS/JS formating does not work, install `npm i -g @fsouza/prettierd` and `npm i -g eslint_d` or run `:LspRestart` or kill/restart `eslint_d` `prettierd` process

+## Tailwind in neovim:

+- tailwind docs related to lazyvim: `https://www.lazyvim.org/plugins/extras/lang.tailwind`
+- it seems that tailwind autocomplete only works at the end of the tw string
+- it does not work in some monorepo setups where the tailwindconfig is shared globally at the root of the monorepo

 🕮 _How the shell gets configurated?_

 All dotfiles get automaticly symlinked into your homedirectory with the right file endings (you dont have to copy them manually into your home-folder (the repository representates your homedirectory dotfiles)